tdb-alcorn/q2/docs/tutorial.rst

 Tutorial
 ========

-In this tutorial you will use q2 to implement a reasonably good Deep-Q Network to solve the cart-pole problem.
+In this tutorial you will use q2 to implement a Deep-Q Network that can solve the cart-pole problem.
 The goal is to familiarize you with q2, show you how it can speed up and simplify development and maybe even learn a bit about reinforcement learning to boot.

 The cart-pole problem is the problem of attempting to balance a vertical pole on top of a cart that can roll horizontally.
 It's a classic problem in